 8.1 Delivery of the Goods shall be made by the Supplier delivering the Goods to the place in the United Kingdom specified in the Order or, if no place of delivery is so specified, by the Customer collecting the Goods at the Supplier’s premises at any time after the Supplier has notified the Customer that the Goods are ready for collection.

 8.3 The Delivery Date is approximate only and time for delivery shall not be of the essence unless previously agreed by the Supplier in writing.
-The Goods may be delivered by the Supplier in advance of the Delivery Date upon giving reasonable notice to the Customer.
+The Goods may be delivered by the Supplier, at a reasonable time, in advance of the Delivery Date upon giving reasonable notice to the Customer.

 8.4 If the Customer fails to take delivery of the Goods or any part of them on the Delivery Date and/or fails to provide any instructions, documents, licences, consents or authorisations required to enable the Goods to be delivered on that date, the Supplier shall be entitled upon giving written notice to the Customer to store or arrange for the storage of the Goods and then notwithstanding the provisions of sub-Clause 10.1 risk in the Goods shall pass to the Customer, delivery shall be deemed to have taken place and the Customer shall pay to the Supplier all costs and expenses including storage and insurance charges arising from such failure.

 8.5 With effect from the Commencement Date the Supplier shall, in consideration of the price being paid in accordance with these Terms and Conditions and the Order provide the Services expressly identified in the Order.